Cyb3rDo/FunProjectsPython/FunProjectsPython_Youtube/README.txt

 Sukhvinder Singh | karramsos@gmail.com | @karramsos

-Fun Projects with Python - excersize coding and feel awesome
+Fun Projects with Python - excersise coding and feel awesome

 All project in this repository is meant for excersicing coding skills in Python.
 And have fun!